Ecommerce SEO: The Basics

-Use a couple of tools which take all the hard work out of keyword research.
+Use a couple of tools that take all the hard work out of keyword research.

-Let’s start by taking a look at SEMrush who have a nifty little feature called “Keyword Difficulty”.
+Let’s start by taking a look at SEMrush who has a nifty little feature called “Keyword Difficulty”.

 This shows you the top 10 pages that rank for a specific keyword and their domain strength it also gives you the keyword difficulty as a percentage.

 Start by entering the keyword you wish to research into the search bar.